 This guideline covers managing neuropathic pain (nerve pain) with pharmacological treatments (drugs) in adults in non-specialist settings.
 It aims to improve quality of life for people with conditions such as neuralgia, shingles and diabetic neuropathy by reducing pain and promoting increased participation in all aspects of daily living.
 The guideline sets out how drug treatments for neuropathic pain differ from traditional pain management.

-This guideline covers diagnosing and managing multiple sclerosis in people aged 18 and over.
-It aims to improve the quality of life for adults with multiple sclerosis by promoting symptom management, comprehensive reviews and effective relapse treatment.
+This guideline covers identifying and managing depression in adults aged 18 years and older, in primary and secondary care.
+It aims to improve care for people with depression by promoting improved recognition and treatment.

 The guideline covers diagnosing, treating and managing epilepsy and seizures in children, young people and adults in primary and secondary care.
 It offers best practice advice on managing epilepsy to improve health outcomes so that people with epilepsy can fully participate in daily life.